Gelvey/Task-Master/README.md

 1. Ensure you have Python 3.11.x installed on your system.
 2. Install the required Python packages by running the following command: `pip install tkcalendar firebase_admin`
-4. Follow given instructions inside `credentials.json` file to setup the database.
+3. Follow the instructions inside `credentials.json` file to set up the database.

 ## Usage

 1. Run the `Task-Master.py` script using Python.
 2. If this is your first time using the application, enter a username in the provided field and click the "Login" button.
 3. The main window of the Task Manager application will appear.
-4. Enter the task details, including the task name, deadline date, deadline time, and status (To Do, In Progress, or Complete).
+4. Enter the task details, including the task name, deadline date, deadline time, and status (To Do or In Progress).
 5. Click on the "Add Task" button to add the task to the list.
 6. Tasks will be displayed in the treeview with columns for Task, Deadline, and Status.
-7. Right-click on a task to access the context menu with the option to prioritize the task.
+7. Right-click on a task to access the context menu with the option to prioritise the task.
 8. Use the "Mark Complete," "Mark In Progress," and "Mark To Do" buttons to change the status of a task.
 9. Use the "Delete Selected" button to delete selected tasks.